Has logistics been oversold?

 Rising rates are putting pressure on investment yields across the commercial real estate sector.
 The five-year SONIA swap rate (the typical floating rate on which banks add their margin for lending to real estate) increased from 0.97% in October 2021 to 4.65% in October 2022.
 The five-year Euribor swap rate (the European equivalent) increased from -0.099% to 2.985% in the same period.
 This pushed the total cost of debt close to or higher than the prime real estate yield for many segments of the property market, where yields had compressed to sub-3% in some prime markets.

-Without the availability of low-cost finance, which had pushed yields to new record low levels, many investors reliant on using leverage have been taken out of the market and the pressures that underpinned pricing have been taken away.
-Lower-yielding commercial real estate sectors, such as industrial and logistics, find themselves amongst the most susceptible of the real estate sectors to softening investment yields and falling capital values.
+Without the availability of low-cost finance, which had pushed yields to new record low levels, many leveraged investors have been taken out of the market and the pressures that underpinned pricing have been taken away.
+Lower-yielding commercial real estate sectors, such as industrial and logistics, find themselves one of the most susceptible among the real estate sectors to softening investment yields and falling capital values.

-On top of this, rising interest rates are putting pressure on loan covenants (a condition the lender puts into the terms of the loan which, if breached, triggers a penalising action), which could precipitate forced sales.
+On top of this, rising interest rates are putting pressure on loan covenants, which could precipitate forced sales.
 As values fall, loan to value (LTV) covenants could also start to feel the heat.
 Refinancing loans at the end of their term could also become impossible for some highly leveraged real estate companies, forcing a fire sale of assets and driving a further decline in values in the market.
 This is more likely to be the case in retail and some office sectors, where values have fallen over the past five years (the typical loan term) and lending conditions have tightened meaning many assets now have a lower LTV ratio than they did five years ago.
 This is less of an issue in the industrial and logistics sector where values have risen sharply in the same period.

 By how much values fall in the industrial and logistics sector (which has seen values rise furthest over the past decade), it is too early to say and depends on a number of factors including how long it takes to bring inflation under control – something inherently linked with the war in Ukraine and energy prices.
 Goldman Sachs has predicted commercial property values in the UK to fall by between 15% and 20%, while Oxford Economics and Bayes Business School forecast values to fall by up to 35% – mainly in the retail sector.